New staff induction pack material

 - Your contact details - complete contact details for the new member of staff

-- Occupational health computer workstation set up checklist - must be completed by the new member of staff, and advise them that they must inform the Dept DSE Assessor of any adverse findings.
+- - must be completed by the new member of staff, and advise them that they must inform the Dept DSE Assessor of any adverse findings.
 The checklist should be retained by the Dept / Division as per their local procedures

 - Health and safety line management structure - sets out specific safety relevant responsibilities for individual’s role (pdf)